awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 Fine\-grained access control has several important limitations:
 + The `hosts` aspect of role mappings, which maps roles to hostnames or IP addresses, doesn't work if the domain is within a VPC\.
 You can still map roles to users and backend roles\.
 + Users in the internal user database can't change their own passwords\.
 Master users \(or users with equivalent permissions\) must change their passwords for them\.
-+ If you choose IAM for the master user and don't enable Amazon Cognito authentication, Kibana displays a nonfunctional sign\-in page\.
++ If you choose IAM for the master user and don't enable Amazon Cognito or SAML authentication, Kibana displays a nonfunctional sign\-in page\.
 + If you choose IAM for the master user, you can still create users in the internal user database\.
 Because HTTP basic authentication is not enabled under this configuration, however, any requests signed with those user credentials are rejected\.
 + If you use [SQL](sql-support.md) to query an index that you don't have access to, you receive a "no permissions" error\.
 If the index doesn't exist, you receive a "no such index" error\.
 This difference in error messages means that you can confirm the existence of an index if you happen to guess its name\.